-This cmdlet allows you to change the published Fully Qualified Domain Name (FQDN) that clients use to connect to a Server 2012 or Server 2012 R2 Remote Desktop Services deployment.
+This cmdlet allows you to change the published Fully Qualified Domain Name (FQDN) that clients use to connect to a Windows Server 2019/2016/2012R2/2012 Remote Desktop Services deployment.
 This FQDN is included in .rdp files published via RD Web Access and the RemoteApp and Desktop Connections feed.

 A common scenario where the ability to change the published name is useful is when your internal domain is .local, .private, .internal, etc. For instance, you purchase and install a wildcard certificate (*.yourdomain.com) for use with RDS, but when your users connect they receive a name mismatch error because they are attempting to connect to rdcb.yourdomain.local.
 This cmdlet allows you to change the FQDN they will use to a name that will match your certificate (rdcb.yourdomain.com).